rayguna/refactoring-msm-gui-1/README.md

 <hr>

-Start out by populating the table data with the command `rake sample_Data` in the terminal; otherwise, you will see no data being displayed.
+Start out by populating the table data with the command `rake sample_data` in the terminal; otherwise, you will see no data being displayed.

 **Goal:** To simplify the query commands that tend to be verbose via queries encapsulation, e.g.: